AChiabodo/AMLNotes/Questions.md

       - The **Learning Rate** $\alpha$ is a hyperparameter that controls the size of the updates.
 If the learning rate is too small, the algorithm may take a long time to converge, while if it is too large, the algorithm may oscillate or diverge.
 The size of the step is given by $\alpha ||\nabla f||$.
 The learning rate can be fixed, adaptive or follow a schedule.
       - *decay* is a technique used to reduce the learning rate over time, which can help the algorithm to converge more effectively.
       - *momentum* is a technique used to accelerate the convergence of the algorithm by adding a fraction of the previous update to the current update.
-      - Two major bottlenecks of the algorithm make it unsuitable for Deep Learning: the number of samples (we're computing the gradient over the entire dataset) and the number of parameters (milions of parameter!).
+      - Two major bottlenecks of the GD algorithm make it unsuitable for Deep Learning: the number of samples (we're computing the gradient over the entire dataset) and the number of parameters (milions of parameter!).

-3. **Stochastic Gradient Descent (SGD)** is a variant of gradient descent that updates the parameters of the model using a **single batch of data** $B$ at a time, rather than the entire training set.
+3. **Stochastic Gradient Descent (SGD)** is a variant of gradient descent that updates the parameters of the model using an **approximation of the gradient** obtained from a **single batch of data** $B$ at a time, rather than the entire training set.
 This can lead to faster convergence, but it can also be more noisy and may require more iterations to converge.
 Small batches can also offer a regularization effect.
 Compared to GD, SGD can find low value of the loss quickly enough to be useful in DL, even if most of the time it's not the minimum.

+4. **Learning Rate Schedules** are used to adjust the learning rate over time, according to some kind of scheduel, to improve the performance of the model.
+Some common learning rate schedules include:
+      - **Step Decay** : The learning rate is reduced by a factor every few epochs (for example halfed every 10 epoch).
+      - **Exponential Decay** : The learning rate is reduced exponentially over time. $lr = lr_0 * e^{(−kt)}$
+      - **Cosine** : The learning rate is reduced according to a cosine function.

+5. **Optimizers** are a technique used to update the parameters of the model during training.
+Some common optimizers include:
+      - **Stochastic Gradient Descent (SGD)** : Implements the Stochastic Gradient Descent algorithm to update the model parameters based on an approximation of the gradient obtained from a small batch of samples.
+I can adopt momentum and decay.
+      - **Adam** : is a stochastic gradient descent method that is based on adaptive estimation of first-order and second-order moments.
+It is computationally efficient and is widely used in deep learning.
+      - **RMSprop** : An optimizer that uses an adaptive learning rate to update the parameters of the model.
+It is similar to Adam but does not use momentum.

 ## Lesson 6
 1. **The perceptron** is a simple classifier loosely inspired by the way neurons work in the brain.
 It is used for binary classification and is based on the product of the **input features** and the **weights**, which are then summed and passed through an **activation function**.
 If the sum is greater than a threshold, the perceptron outputs +1, otherwise it outputs -1.
 To train the perceptron, it computes one sample at a time,if the sample is correctly classified the weights remain the same, otherwise the weights are updated by adding/removing the sample(feature vector) to the weights.
 If the data is **linearly separable**, the perceptron algorithm is guaranteed to converge to a solution.
 If the data is not linearly separable, on the other hand, there is a risk that the weights will become trash and the network will not converge.

-1. **Multilayer Perceptron (MLP)** is a type of neural network that consists of multiple layers of **neurons**, including an input layer, one or more hidden layers, and an output layer.
+1. **Deep Feed-Forward Neural Network** or Multilayer Perceptron (MLP) is a type of neural network that consists of multiple layers of **neurons**, including an input layer, one or more hidden layers, and an output layer.
 Each neuron in the network is connected to every neuron in the adjacent layers, and each connection has a weight associated with it.
 The network is trained using **backpropagation** of gradient.

+1. **Universal Approximation Theorem** states that a feed-forward neural network with sigmoid activation layers and a single hidden layer containing a finite number of neurons can approximate any continuous function to arbitrary accuracy, given enough neurons.
+This means that a neural network can learn to represent any function, given enough neurons and training data.
+      - "For any continuous function $f(x)$ and any $\epsilon > 0$, $\exists$ $q\in\N$ that :
+            $|f(x) - \sum_{k=1}^q u_k\phi(x)| < \epsilon$
+            where $u_k$ are the weights and $\phi(x)$ is the sigmoid function $\sigma(Wx+b)$."
 1. **Why non linearity is important in cnn?**
       - Non-linearity is important in CNN because it allows the network to learn more complex representations of the data.
 This is because linear functions can only represent linear relationships, but non-linear functions can represent more complex relationships.